Getting recommendation is not always better: Proposed model (IPDwRec)

 \subsection{Perceived cooperation ratio}

-We modify perceived cooperation ratio given in \refeq{eq:perceivedCooperationRatioCetin}.
-According to \refeq{eq:perceivedCooperationRatioCetin}, if agent $j$ plays with $i$ once and cooperates, $t_{i j}$ will be $1$.
-Similarly, if $j$ plays with $i$, say 10 times and cooperates in all of them, $t_{i j}$ is still equal to $1$.
+We modify the definition of perceived cooperation ratio of IPDwLA.
+According to Eq.~(\ref{eq:perceivedCooperationRatioCetin}), if agent $j$ plays with $i$ once and cooperates, $t_{i j}$ will be $1$.
+Similarly, if $j$ plays with $i$, say 10 times, and cooperates in all of them, $t_{i j}$ is still equal to $1$.
 However, in real life, the trustworthiness of a person who was honest with us only once and that of a person who was honest with us many times are not the same~\cite{ kiefhaber2013ranking}.
 With this idea, we propose a different approach to calculations of perceived cooperation ratio. \emph{Perceived cooperation ratio} of $j$ with respect to $i$ is defined as

-We would like to note that this is one form of Laplace's rule of success~\cite{ jaynes2003probability, zabell1989rule}.
+We would like to note that this is one form of Laplace's rule of success~\cite{jaynes2003probability,zabell1989rule}.

 With our new formula, if $j$ plays with $i$ once and cooperates, $t_{i j}$ becomes $0.66$.
 On the other hand, if $j$ plays with $i$ 10 times and cooperates in all of them, $t_{i j}$ becomes $0.91$.
-We feel that \refeq{eq:perceivedCooperationRatio} provides more realistic perception evaluation.
-Note that both \refeq{eq:perceivedCooperationRatioCetin} and \refeq{eq:perceivedCooperationRatio} produce the same value of $t_{ij} = 0.5$ when $c_{ji} = d_{ji}$.
-Therefore, since the maximum or the minimum are still either larger or smaller than 0.5, optimist and pessimist agents are not affected from this new definition of perceived cooperation ratio.
+Hence Eq.~(\ref{eq:perceivedCooperationRatio}) provides more realistic perception evaluation.
+Note that both Eq.~(\ref{eq:perceivedCooperationRatioCetin}) and Eq.~(\ref{eq:perceivedCooperationRatio}) produce the same value of $t_{ij} = 0.5$ when $c_{ji} = d_{ji}$.
+Therefore, since the maximum or the minimum are still either larger or smaller than 0.5, optimist and pessimist agents are not affected from this new definition.
 On the other hand, realist agents are affected since average will be different.